• Skip to primary navigation

 • Canned tomatoes.
 I love using authentic San Marzano tomatoes like Gustarosso.

 • Dried oregano, freshly ground pepper, and sea salt.
-The three staples for seasoning of Greek cuisine.
+The three staples for Greek seasoning.

 • Fresh herbs.
 Usually, I use whatever is in my fridge or garden.
 It can be parsley, basil, thyme, or oregano.
 It's all good.
 If am out, I use their dried versions.